Economic and Political Overview

 Although the Republic of Congo is formally a multi-party country, the Congolese Labour Party (democratic socialist) is the dominant and opposition parties are widely considered to have no real chance of gaining power.
 Other major parties include:

-Pan-African Union for Social Democracy (socialist)
+- Pan-African Union for Social Development (UPADS)

 Type of State